-At Veld Vision Center, we strongly recommend that young children have their eyes checked on a regular basis, and we provide kindergarten eye exams and school exams as a result.
+At Veld Vision Center, we strongly recommend that young children have their eyes checked on a regular basis; we provide kindergarten eye exams and school exams as a result.
 As recommended by the American Optometric Association, children should have their eyes examined:

-Catching a vision problem early is critical for your child’s wellbeing.
-At Veld Vision Center, we care about your child’s eye health and ability to see, and are here for you and your family when it’s time for an eye checkup.
-To learn more about guidelines for children’s eye health, or to make an appointment for your infant, kindergartener, or school-aged child today, submit an appointment request online.
-You can also call us directly, or send as an email for more information.
+Catching a vision problem early is critical for your child’s well-being.
+At Veld Vision Center, we care about your child’s eye health and ability to see.
+To learn more about guidelines for children’s eye health, or to make an appointment for your infant, kindergartener, or school-aged child today contact our office today.